shopware/shopware/src/Docs/administration/start-development.md

 }
 ```
+*minimum bootstrap file*

 This is already a valid shopware plugin.
-You can however add additional functionality like for example custom install or update methods. <a href="#">Learn about Plugins</a>.
+You can however add additional functionality like for example custom install or update methods.
 Only the bootstrap class is required to start making changes in the administration.

 ## 2. Install the plugin